stephfrian/cse15l-lab-reports/LabReport3.md

 ## Option 1: -name
-Description: Search for files and directories with a specified name.
+Description: Searches for files and directories with a specified name.
-For example, to search for files named "test.txt" in the current directory, you can use the command find . -name "test.txt".
+For example, to search for files named "ch7.txt" in the current directory, you can use the command find . -name "ch7.txt".

 - Example 1: